-The GHfP Institute, in partnership with the UNESCO Routes of Enslaved Peoples Project, and the UNESCO Inclusion, Rights and Dialogue Section, is facilitating and coordinating a collective healing initiative.
+The GHfP Institute at the University of Wales Trinity Saint David, in partnership with the UNESCO Inclusion, Rights and Dialogue Section, is facilitating and coordinating a Collective Healing Initiative.

 Since 2018, Professor Scherto Gill has led an interdisciplinary research and dialogue, laying conceptual, epistemic and pedagogical foundations for this initiative.
 The body of knowledge includes: